NICMx/Jool/docs/en/download.md

 ## 4.0.x

 Jool 4.0 is a generally compliant SIIT and Stateful NAT64.

-Currently, 4.0.9 is the most mature version of Jool.

 | Release Date | Version | .tar.gz | .tar.gz Signature | Git commit | .deb |
 |--------------|---------|---------|-------------------|------------|------|